Uniswap/docs/docs/V3/reference/interfaces/IUniswapV3Factory.md

     uint24 fee
   ) external returns (int24)
 ```
+Returns the tick spacing for a given fee amount, if enabled, or 0 if not enabled

 A fee amount can never bee removed, so this value should be hard coded or cached in the calling context